Let's talk about strategy.

 There's a powerful lesson about competitive business strategy embedded in Netflix's latest hit series The Queen's Gambit.

-In the very first episode of this chess drama, we meet the 9-year-old prodigy Beth Harmon as she is sent to an orphanage to spend her childhood being fed tranquillizer pills and doing her daily chores.
+In this chess drama's first episode, we meet 9-year-old prodigy Beth Harmon as she is sent to an orphanage where they give her tranquillizer pills and a list of daily chores.

-On one of those days, she meets Mr. Shaibel, the local custodian who has a habit of playing chess in the basement.
-After pressing him a few times, she convinces him to teach her the game.
+Not long after, she meets Mr. Shaibel, the local custodian who plays chess in the orphanage basement.
+After pressing him a few times, Beth convinces him to teach her the game.

-During their lessons together, Mr. Shaibel teaches Beth some opening chess moves: The Levenfish Variation, The Najdorf Variation, The Sicilian Defense, and, of course, the titular Queen's Gambit.
-Eventually, Beth surpasses Mr. Shaibel in the game.
+During their lessons, Mr. Shaibel teaches her some opening chess moves: The Levenfish Variation, The Najdorf Variation, The Sicilian Defense, and of course, the titular Queen's Gambit.
+Soon enough, Beth surpasses Mr. Shaibel as player.
 Realizing that he has nothing left to teach her, he gifts her a book, Modern Chess Openings.